Dedman College of Hospitality

 HFT 4941 Work Experience (0)**

-Hospitality Management majors must complete a minimum of three credit hours of HFT 3941 (Management Internship).
-Majors may complete additional credit hours (up to twelve total) of HFT 3941 (Management Internship) and use them as substitutes for elective requirements (listed below).
-Students must have a total of twelve credit hours from HFT 3941 and elective requirements.
+Hospitality and Tourism Management majors may complete additional credit hours (up to twelve total) of HFT 3941 (Management Internship) and use them as substitutes for elective requirements (listed below).

 HFT 2060 Coffee and Tea (3)